Skeeze22/Skeeze22/README.md

 - 🔭 I’m currently working on [large projects at Arffis, details will come later](https://arffis.com/)

+- 🤝 Founded startup Arffis, [details coming soon](https://arffis.com/)

+- 🛠 Some of my projects are presented [here](https://apps.apple.com/ru/developer/egor-griva/id1526674012)

+- 🤷🏼‍♂️ There are more than 15 projects created,  **but for some reason I cannot demonstrate them**

 - 🌱 I’m currently learning **SwiftUI, and developing several hard and soft skills**

-- Some of my projects are presented [here](https://apps.apple.com/ru/developer/egor-griva/id1526674012)

-- 🤝 Founded startup Arffis, [details coming soon](https://arffis.com/)

-- 📝 I regularly write articles on [https://www.instagram.com/_e_griva/](https://www.instagram.com/_e_griva/)
+- 📝 I regularly write posts on [https://www.instagram.com/_e_griva/](https://www.instagram.com/_e_griva/)

 - 💬 Ask me about **Swift, SwiftUI, iOS and macOS**